CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Preliminaries

 \begin{remark}[Assumptions] We will assume some fixed set of rules \( R \) such that the induced relation \( {\rightarrow_R^*} \) is: \begin{itemize}[leftmargin=*] \item \emph{Complete}, in the sense that, no closed first-order term headed by a defined function symbol is in normal form.
 That is, for any term \( \emptyset \vdash f\ M_0\ \cdots\ M_n : d \) with \( f \in \Sigma_\textrm{def} \), there exists some \( N \) such that \( f\ M_0\ \cdots\ M_n \rightarrow_R N \). \item And both weakly normalising and confluent so that \( \norm{[\cdot]} \) is a well-defined function on terms. \end{itemize} \end{remark}

 It is easy to ensure that the rewriting system corresponding to a functional program is complete and is often guaranteed by compilers.
-Pure functional programs are also typically confluent.
-On the other hand, the assumption that the program is weakly normalising is not universal and generally undecidable, although there do exist practical algorithms that can approximate termination.
-However, we believe it is fair to assume that most typical programs live within the given class.
+Pure functional programs are also confluent.
+On the other hand, the assumption that the program is weakly normalising is not without loss of generality.
+However, it has been observed that problems of non-termination are relatively rare in comparison to those of functional correctness.
+It is also worth noting that although undecidable, practical algorithms exist for verifying this property.

 \begin{example} The reduction relation \( \rightarrow_R \) induced by the following program clearly satisfies the assumptions of \cref{rem:Assumptions}.

 \end{example}

 An \defn{equation}, generically \( \phi \) or \( \psi \), is an \emph{unordered} pair of terms \( M \) and \( N \) such that \( \Gamma \vdash M,\, N : d \) for a type environment \( \Gamma \) and datatype \( d \).
 Equations are written as \( \Gamma \vdash M \doteq N \), or equivalently \( \Gamma \vdash N \doteq M \).
 When clear from the context, we will omit the type enironment.